pocketinfinity/Nemu-v2/README.md

-# Bloo
+# Nemu (Based on Bloo)
-Bloo is a sophisticated moderation and miscellaneous utilities Discord bot created for the [r/Jailbreak Discord server](https://reddit.com/r/jailbreak).
+Nemu is a sophisticated moderation and miscellaneous utilities Discord bot created for the [Sileo Discord Server](https://discord.gg/Sileo).
 It features:

 - Completely based on Discord's Slash Commands, written in the [Pycord library](https://github.com/Pycord-Development/pycord)
 - Standard moderation commands such as warn, mute, kick, ban, ...